ramigs/nuxt-fauna-article/nuxt-fauna.md

 documented before.
 Jamstack architectures allow us to build more performant, more secure, and more scalable websites.

-The term "static" can be a bit misleading - that's why I like to use "pre-rendered" interchangeably.
+The term "static" can be a bit misleading - that's why we see "pre-rendered" being used interchangeably.
 When we build a Jamstack app, it doesn't mean we have to compromise on dynamic features or dynamic data.

 https://css-tricks.com/build-a-dynamic-jamstack-app-with-gatsbyjs-and-faunadb/